 Set forth below is a brief summary of significant provisions of the Company's articles of association (statuts) and applicable French laws.
-This description does not purport to be complete and is qualified in its entirety by reference to the Company's statuts.
+This is not a complete description and is qualified in its entirety by reference to our statuts.
 Each time they are modified, the Company files copies of its articles of association with, and such articles of association are publicly available from, the Registry of Commerce and Companies in Lyon, France, under number 316488204 RCS-LYON.